Menopause and Insomnia

 Sleep controls hunger – Those hormones that make you feel hungry (ghrelin) and full (leptin) are kept in check by a good night's sleep.
 When you are tired, you're more prone to overeating, leading to weight gain.

-What happens to our sleep in menopause?
+What happens to our sleep disturbances in menopause?

 Three essential hormones begin to decline during perimenopause and menopause, causing a state of flux.